Tigari-3/XeiliasBot/README.md

 # XeiliasBot
-discord bot for the Xeilias discord
+discord bot for the Xeilias discord, using Javascript.